Univariate (statistics): Numerical univariate data

 Numerical univariate data consists of observations that are numbers.
 They are obtained using either interval or ratio scale of measurement.
 This type of univariate data can be classified even further into two subcategories: discrete and continuous.
-A numerical univariate data is discrete if the set of all possible values is finite or countably infinite.
-Discrete univariate data are usually associated with counting (such as the number of books read by a person).
-A numerical univariate data is continuous if the set of all possible values is an interval of numbers.
-Continuous univariate data are usually associated with measuring (such as the weights of people).
+Numerical univariate data is discrete if the set of all possible values is finite or countably infinite.
+Discrete univariate data is usually associated with counting (such as the number of books read by a person).
+Numerical univariate data is continuous if the set of all possible values is an interval of numbers.
+Continuous univariate data is typically associated with measuring (such as the weights of people).

 Data analysis and applications

 Univariate analysis is the simplest form of analyzing data.
 Uni means "one", so the data has only one variable (univariate).
-Univariate data requires to analyze each variable separately.
+Univariate data requires analyzing each variable separately.
 Data is gathered for the purpose of answering a question, or more specifically, a research question.
-Univariate data does not answer research questions about relationships between variables, but rather it is used to describe one characteristic or attribute that varies from observation to observation.
-Usually there are two purposes that a researcher can look for.
+Univariate data does not answer research questions about relationships between variables.
+Instead, it is used to describe one characteristic or attribute that varies from observation to observation.
+Typically, there are two purposes that a researcher can look for.
 The first one is to answer a research question with descriptive study and the second one is to get knowledge about how attribute varies with individual effect of a variable in regression analysis.
-There are some ways to describe patterns found in univariate data which include graphical methods, measures of central tendency and measures of variability.
+There are some ways to describe patterns found in univariate data, which include graphical methods, measures of central tendency and measures of variability.

 Like other forms of statistics, it can be inferential or descriptive.
 The key fact is that only one variable is involved.

 Univariate analysis can yield misleading results in cases in which multivariate analysis is more appropriate.

 Measures of central tendency

 Central tendency is one of the most common numerical descriptive measures.
 It is used to estimate the central location of the univariate data by the calculation of mean, median and mode.
 Each of these calculations has its own advantages and limitations.
 The mean has the advantage that its calculation includes each value of the data set, but it is particularly susceptible to the influence of outliers.
 The median is a better measure when the data set contains outliers.
 The mode is simple to locate.

 One is not restricted to using only one of these measures of central tendency.
-If the data being analyzed is categorical, then the only measure of central tendency that can be used is the mode.
+If the data being analyzed are categorical, then the only measure of central tendency that can be used is the mode.
 However, if the data is numerical in nature (ordinal or interval/ratio) then the mode, median, or mean can all be used to describe the data.
 Using more than one of these measures provides a more accurate descriptive summary of central tendency for the univariate.